Bukovsky's book Judgment in Moscow will be published in English in early 2019.

 But release wasn't retirement.
 Bukovsky went to America to meet with President Carter.
 He was a guest on top daytime show Good Morning America and acclaimed political forum Firing Line.

-His memoir, To Build a Castle, translated masterfully from Russian to English from Michael Scammell. became an influential bestseller that still inspires new readers today -- Maria "Masha" Alyokhina of the political activist band Pussy Riot read it while in a Russian prison for political activism herself.
+His memoir, To Build a Castle, translated from Russian to English by the masterful Michael Scammell, became an influential bestseller that still inspires new readers today -- Maria "Masha" Alyokhina of the political activist band Pussy Riot read it while in a Russian prison for political activism herself.

 In the 80's, he was sought for advice by both Ronald Reagan there and Margaret Thatcher at home.
 His message was simple and consistent: The Soviets are not your friends.
 If you sit at the table with them, you have already compromised.
 Genial Mikhail Gorbachev, he said, is a sock puppet on the cruel, cold hand of the KGB.